How to bring your family together online

 About the author

 As a genealogy researcher and creator of the Are You My Cousin? blog, Lisa Lisson takes the overwhelm out of genealogy research and keeps researchers moving forward finding their ancestors.
 Whether researching ancestors alongside clients or writing how-to articles and books, Lisa uses her 12 years of research experience to help others build a solid research plan, find the needed genealogy records, and get the most out of those resources.
-When not working with clients or writing genealogy articles, Lisa can be found pursuing her passion for running, traveling with her husband, or simply enjoying time with her two adult children.
+When not working with clients or writing genealogy articles, Lisa can be found pursuing her passion for running, travelling with her husband, or simply enjoying time with her two adult children.

 Main article image: depositphotos.com.

 Ancestors that made the headlines: Community discoveries from our newspaper archive

 The Women's Prize Trust announces Findmypast as the inaugural sponsor of the Women's Prize for Non-Fiction